Most recently updated on April 30, 2023

 The noise is no bother on a virtual trip, so we zoom across the bridge with Alcatraz Island to the east and the vastness of the Pacific Ocean to the west.

 The golden span drops us down into San Francisco, the final stop on this 60-day journey.

-The City by the Bay is the 17th most populous city in the country with 883,000 residents.
+The City by the Bay is the 18th most populous city in the country with more than 715,000 residents.
 It’s also the fourth most populous in California behind Los Angeles, San Diego and San Jose.
-The populace is listed as 40 percent white, 34 percent Asian and 15 percent Hispanic.
-Its percentage of Asian residents is the fifth highest of any city in the country.
+The populace is listed as 51 percent white, 37 percent Asian and 15 percent Hispanic or Latino.

 San Francisco is only 46 square miles, so it’s the second most densely populated major city in the country, behind only New York City.
 San Francisco is also a county, which is why it has a mayor as well as a board of supervisors.